CyrilSLi/apple_maps_shield/README.md

 ## Usage

 ```
-python app.py
+python app.py [PORT]
 ```

-The web app is available at the computer's local IP address (and [localhost](http://localhost:5033)), port 5033.
+The web app is available at the computer's local IP address (and [localhost](http://localhost:5033)), port 5033 or specified in the argument.